Key takeaways

 - Predictable seasonal trends make fundamental analysis easier.

-- High liquidity is due to constant demands for Cocoa products.
+- High liquidity is due to the constant demand for Cocoa products.

 - Tradeable across all trading hours ensures you don't miss out on good trading signals.